coleingraham/Hydra/README.md

 There is currently no documentation.
 Some of the functions are defined in the Haskell source, while others are in lib/libHydra.hydra if you are interested.

 NOTE: this project is very new and will be in flux for quite a long time.
 Bear with me...

+I have been running into a bug with hslua `hsmethod__call` function failing, which causes a crash.
+While you can use the current hackage version (0.4.0), I am building agains a version I've patched to fix this crash.